-- Functional neurosurgery navigation product, biologics and drug delivery systems product, and therapy product sales: Revenues from the sale of functional neurosurgery navigation products (consisting of disposable products sold commercially and related to cases utilizing the Company's ClearPoint system), biologics and drug delivery systems (consisting primarily of disposable products related to customer-sponsored clinical trials utilizing the ClearPoint system), and therapy products (consisting primarily of disposable laser-related products used in non-neurosurgical procedures) are generally based on customer purchase orders, the predominance of which require delivery within one week of the order having been placed, and are recognized at the point in time of delivery to the customer, which is the point at which legal title, and risks and rewards of ownership, along with physical possession, transfer to the customer. - Capital equipment and software sales - Capital equipment sales preceded by evaluation periods.
-The predominance of capital equipment and software sales (consisting of integrated computer hardware and software that are integral components of the Company's ClearPoint system) are preceded by customer evaluation periods of generally 90 days.
+• Functional neurosurgery navigation product, biologics and drug delivery systems product, and therapy product sales: Revenue from the sale of functional neurosurgery navigation products (consisting of disposable products sold commercially and related to cases utilizing the Company's ClearPoint system),

+- Capital equipment and software sales: - Capital equipment and software sales preceded by evaluation periods: The predominance of capital equipment and software sales (consisting of integrated computer hardware and software that are integral components of the Company's ClearPoint system) are preceded by customer evaluation periods.
 During these evaluation periods, installation of, and training of customer personnel on, the systems have been completed and the systems have been in operation.
-Accordingly, revenue from capital equipment and software sales following such evaluation periods is recognized at the point in time that the Company is in receipt of an executed purchase agreement or purchase order.

-Capital equipment sales not preceded by evaluation periods: Revenue from sales of capital equipment and software not having been preceded by an evaluation period is recognized at the point in time that the equipment has been delivered to the customer.
+Accordingly, revenue from capital equipment and software sales following such evaluation periods is recognized at the point in time that the Company is in receipt of an executed purchase agreement or purchase order. - Capital equipment and software sales not preceded by evaluation periods: Revenue from sales of capital equipment and software not having been preceded by an evaluation period is recognized upon delivery to the customer and installation.
+For capital equipment that does not require installation, revenue is recognized upon shipment, however, for those customers where legal title and risks and rewards of ownership transfer upon delivery, revenue is recognized at such time.

-For both types of capital equipment and software sales described above, the Company's determination of the point in time at which to recognize revenue represents that point at which the customer has legal title, physical possession, and the risks and rewards of ownership, and the Company has a present right to payment.
+For both types of capital equipment and software sales described above, the determination of the point in time at which to recognize revenue represents that point at which the customer has legal title, physical possession, and the risks and rewards of ownership, and the Company has a present right to payment.

-- Therapy services: The Company recognizes revenue from such services at the point in time the service obligation has been satisfied. - Biologics and drug delivery services - Outsourced technical clinical support of cases performed pursuant to customer-sponsored clinical trials: - Service Access Fees: For contracts in which the Company receives a periodic fixed fee, irrespective of the number of cases attended by Company personnel during such periods, revenue is recognized ratably over the period covered by such fees.
-A time-elapsed output method is used for such fees because the Company transfers control evenly by providing a stand-ready service. - Procedure-Based Fees: The Company recognizes revenue at the point in time a case is attended by Company personnel. - Capital equipment-related services - Equipment service: Revenue from service of ClearPoint capital equipment previously sold to customers is based on agreements with terms ranging from one to three years and revenue is recognized ratably on a monthly basis over the term of the service agreement.
-A time-elapsed output method is used for service revenues because the Company transfers control evenly by providing a stand-ready service.
+- Functional neurosurgery navigation and therapy services: The Company recognizes revenue for such services at the point in time that the performance obligation has been satisfied. - Biologics and drug delivery services and other revenue: - Consultation Services: The Company recognizes consultation revenue at the point in time such services are performed. - Clinical Service Access Fees: For contracts in which the Company receives a periodic fixed fee, irrespective of the number of cases attended by the Company's personnel during such periods, revenue is recognized ratably over the period covered by such fees.
+A time-elapsed output method is used for such fees because the Company transfers control evenly by providing a stand-ready service. - Clinical Service Procedure-Based Fees: The Company recognizes revenue at the point in time a case is attended by Company personnel. - License fees: The Company has determined that license fees represent the use of functional intellectual property as it exists at the point in time at which the license is granted and does not require any significant development or customization.
+Therefore, the Company recognizes license revenue at the point in time in which the license becomes effective and the intellectual property is made available to the customer. - Capital equipment-related services: - Equipment service: Revenue from service of ClearPoint capital equipment and software previously sold to customers is based on agreements with terms ranging from one to three years and revenue is recognized ratably on a monthly basis over the term of the service agreement.
+A time-elapsed output method is used for service revenue because the Company transfers control evenly by providing a stand-ready service.